santiHerranz/RocketCargo/readme.md

   <br>
 - Press A/D or LEFT/RIGHT to move the rocket when flying
   <br>
-- Press Q to activate FTS (Flight Termination System)
+- Press Q to activate FTS (Flight Termination System) if you run out of fuel
   <br>
   <br>
   <h2>Tips</h2>